AmariahAK/wisdom-drop/README.md

 # Animal Rights / Compassion Wisdom of the day (September 15 2025)
 > “The greatness of a nation and its moral progress can be judged by the way its animals are treated.”
 > Mahatma Gandhi

+# Inspirational / Optimism Wisdom of the day (September 16 2025)
+> “In the middle of every difficulty lies opportunity.”
+> — Albert Einstein